getItemFromBlock/Create-Tweaked-Controllers/README.md

 ## Using the mod

-The tweaked controller requires a gamepad to work.
-You can check if your gamepad is detected inside the UI of the controller.
-If multiple gamepads are found, the game will select the first gamepad with any button activity.
-You can rescan for gamepads with the "Research" button at the bottom.
+Please check [the wiki](https://github.com/getItemFromBlock/Create-Tweaked-Controllers/wiki) for more informations.

-## Supported gamepads
+## Supported input method

-This mod relies on GLFW (the input/output library used by Minecraft) to handle gamepad inputs.
+This mod relies on GLFW (the input/output library used by Minecraft) to handle joystick inputs.
-GLFW handle gamepads as follows:
+GLFW handle joystick as follows:
 - If it is detected by GLFW, it will be labelled as a joystick; it will have all of its axis and buttons stored in an unorganised way (the way the driver reads the values)
 - If it has a known mapping, GLFW will also register it as a gamepad.
 In this situation there will always be 6 axis ant 15 buttons which should be roughly the same on all gamepads (note that on some gamepads the A/B-X/Y buttons are inverted, and the two back trigger axis can just be shoulder buttons)

-For now, only GLFW gamepads work on the mod.
-Support for joystick is planned for later.
+Any joystick/gamepad can work with the mod, as long as it is detected by GLFW.
+However, you will need to enable advanced input mode for that.
+Please check [the wiki](https://github.com/getItemFromBlock/Create-Tweaked-Controllers/wiki) for more infos.

-Here is a list of supported gamepads:
+Here is a list of supported devices:
 - Official gamepads such as Xbox controllers or Playstation DualShock are supported
-- Knockoff/alternate gamepads (like a Logitech controller) should be supported
+- Knockoff/alternate gamepads (like a Logitech controller) should work
-- Joysticks/hotas/racing wheels and other devices are probably not supported, but may be later
+- Joysticks/hotas/racing wheels and other devices are supported, unless they requires some funky drivers in which case I can't do anything for you
 - WiiMotes are (sadly) not supported

-If you really want to try the mod with a joystick, you can try using an emulator such as [this one](https://github.com/x360ce/x360ce).

 ## Remarks

 Due to a Create limitation, if a network is updated too many times it will break.
 This can happen if you connect an axis output to an Adjustable Chain Gearshift, for example.
+I might do something for this in the future.

 The joystick axis are directly read from GLFW.
 With most if not all gamepads, the +X axis points to the right, and the +Y axis points down.